 - Reading written materials, such as legal documents, scientific works, or news reports, and rewriting material into specified languages.

-- Ability to work productively with diverse groups.
+- Ability to communicate and work productively with diverse groups.

 Languages and Cultures majors may choose to enter into the workforce using the skills they have acquired at Purdue or to attend graduate school upon completion of their degree.
 Past graduates have gone on to: